AronnoDIU/Expense-Tracking-API/README.md

 # Expense Tracking API

-This project is an Expense Tracking API built with Java and Spring Boot.
-It provides endpoints to manage expenses and users, using Spring Data JPA for MySQL database interactions.
+This project is a comprehensive Expense Tracking API developed using Java and the Spring Boot framework.
+It is designed to facilitate the management of both expenses and user accounts through a set of well-defined RESTful API endpoints.
+The application leverages Spring Data JPA for seamless interaction with a MySQL database, ensuring efficient data storage and retrieval.
+By incorporating robust features such as authentication, authorization, and encrypted password storage, the API provides a secure and scalable solution for expense tracking and user management.

 ## Key Features